 A list of some narrative writing on these pages.

-Charlie Schick, PhD, is Director, IBM Watson Foundations, Healthcare and Life Sciences, driving solution development, sales consulting, and go-to-client activities.
-Prior to that he worked at Boston Children’s Hospital, and at Nokia, in Finland.
-During his career he has designed and launched web and mobile products; provided Internet, Social Media, and editorial strategy consulting; written numerous articles for online and print publications; published several biomedical research papers in leading journals; and co-authored a book on advanced phone systems.
-He has a graduate degree in Molecular and Cellular Biology from the University of Massachusetts Amherst.
+Charlie Schick, PhD, is a healthcare and life sciences big data and analytics industry sales consultant at IBM.
+He is also advises healthcare start-ups on mobile, marketing, and analytics.
+Prior to IBM, he worked at Boston Children’s Hospital, and at Nokia, in Finland.
+During his career he has designed and launched web and mobile products; provided internet, social media, and content strategy consulting; written numerous articles for online and print publications; published several biomedical research papers in leading journals; and co-authored a book on advanced phone systems.
+He has a graduate degree in molecular and cellular biology from the University of Massachusetts Amherst.

-Charlie Schick, PhD, is Director, IBM Watson Foundations, Healthcare and Life Sciences, driving solution development, sales consulting, and go-to-client activities.
+Charlie Schick, PhD, is a healthcare and life sciences big data and analytics industry sales consultant at IBM.
+He is also an advisor for healthcare start-ups in mobile, marketing, and analytics.
 Prior to IBM he was at Nokia and Boston Children’s Hospital in various roles in research, product development, and customer-focused go-to-market activities.
 More in “How IBM’s Big Data Guy Found a Career in Chaos“, Fast Company, as part of the Generation Flux series. [http://bit.ly/CSfluxer]

 Also, please read my most recent pause for station identification.